albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 **Improved policy capacity:** More diverse perspectives in deliberation, greater subject-matter expertise distribution, reduced individual member workload, better committee coverage.

 **Institutional functionality:** Diluted individual obstruction power, more representative sample of national diversity, stronger organizational capacity, better crisis response capability.

-### Expanding Proportional Representation's Geographic Reach

-House expansion has a secondary benefit that is often overlooked: it directly reduces the number of states excluded from proportional representation.
-At the current 435 seats, seven states have a single Representative and several more have only two -- all structurally unable to form multi-member districts.
-At approximately 720 members, population-based apportionment distributes additional seats, shrinking the number of states stuck in the one- and two-seat categories.
-More states qualify for multi-member districts, and mid-sized states gain higher magnitudes within the 3-7 range, improving proportionality outcomes across the board.

-Even in states that remain at one or two seats after full expansion, voters benefit from STAR voting.
-STAR is an improvement over plurality in any single-winner context: it captures preference intensity, eliminates the spoiler effect, and ensures the winner has broad support rather than merely plurality support.
-A Wyoming voter under the Act uses the same ballot interface and benefits from the same voting method improvements as a California voter.
-The proportional representation dimension is unavailable due to constitutional geography, but the voting method dimension is universal.

-The geographic inequality is real and irreducible absent a constitutional amendment changing how Representatives are allocated.
-The honest framing is that an imperfect proportional system covering the vast majority of House seats is superior to a system where every seat is elected winner-take-all.

 ---